jpbalarini/ios-template-swift/README.md

 ```

 ### Rename project
-To rename project you should:
+To rename the project you should:

 #### Change project name:
+# Run the .rename_project.sh script.
+Enter the new project name
+* Open the .workspace project
 * In the Project Navigator on the left side, click twice slowly on the project name and it will become editable.
 Type the new name.
 A dialog will appear listing all the items Xcode suggests to be renamed.
 * Click Rename.